mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 Kairavi Channar has, as one might suspect, a disciplined personal style but is also well-known for being a good leader who demands much, gives much and gets good results.
 She does not expect perfection but believes in drilling constantly to hone skills.
-She does have a strict view on law- and-order (again, as one might suspect) and cleaned up some of the more dodgy elements from the station after she placed a not inconsiderable part of her severance from the military into the Consortium.
+She does have a strict view on law-and-order (again, as one might suspect) and cleaned up some of the more dodgy elements from the station after she placed a not inconsiderable part of her severance from the military into the Consortium.
 This was just before the Phase II went online and these funds proved to be necessary at